How to Plan your Estate in Arizona (FAQ)

 Do you help people outside of Tucson?

 Yes, certainly.
-However, I do require the initial meeting to occur in person at my office.
+However, Mr. Bouman requires the initial meeting to occur in person at his office.
+No exceptions... and yes, we've thought this through.

 Do you help people who live outside of Arizona?

 Yes, occasionally.
-These situations are usually limited to cases where the client owns property in Arizona.
+These situations are limited to cases where the client owns property in Arizona.

 How is the fee determined?

-In order to maintain a logical, consistent, and fair pricing system, most services I provide use a fixed fee arrangement.
+In order to maintain a logical, consistent, and fair pricing system, most services we provide use a fixed fee arrangement.
 In other words, you will usually know the project cost before any work begins.
-The initial estate planning consultation is complimentary with no obligation to proceed.
-Reduced prices may be available if you need to update an estate plan prepared by another law firm.
+However, we do charge a $250 initial consultation fee to prospective estate planning clients.
+Reduced fees may be available if you need to update an estate plan prepared by another estate planning lawyer within the past 10 years.

 Do you accept credit cards?

 Yes.
-I prefer payments by check and cash because of the card processing fees, but most clients pay by credit or debit card.
+We prefer payments by check and cash because of the card processing fees, but most clients pay by credit or debit card.

 Do you offer payment plans?

 Yes.
-I subscribe to LawPay, which offers a legal fee financing solution called Pay Later.
+Bouman Law Firm accepts card payments through LawPay, which offers a legal fee financing solution called Pay Later.

 Do you offer a complimentary initial consultation?